gwilson2151/stubby4net/README.md

 * `Data` - Data file location to pre-load endpoints.
 YAML format.
 * `Mute` - Prevent stubby from logging to the console.
 Defaults to `true`.
 * `Watch` - Monitor supplied data file for changes and reload endpoints if necessary.
 Defaults to `false`.
+* `VerboseEndpoints` - Include additional information about endpoints in the console.
+Defaults to `false`.

 Here is the constructor and default values of each (public) property.